Link

 Where to place the current_sense configuration in your FOC code?

-It is very important that the the current sensing init function is called after the BLDCMotor and BLDCDriver init functions are called.
-Which will make sure that the driver is enabled when current sense calibration is taking place.
-Also, it is important that the current sense init function is called before starting the foc algorithm with the initFOC function.
+It is very important that the the current sensing init function is called after the driver.init function is called.
+Which will make sure that the driver is configured when current sense calibration is taking place and that the valid configuration of the driver is available.
+Also, it is crucial that the the current sense init function is called before starting the foc algorithm with the initFOC function.
+Finally, we suggest to put the current sense init between the motor.init() and motor.initFOC() functions, in order to make sure that the driver is enabled during the current sense init (bit this is not mandatory).
+This is the suggested code structure:

 void loop(){